Rustic Scandinavian Dining Room Makeover: final reveal of the six week dining room makeover with before and after pictures.

-I’m so excited to finally show you my One Room Challenge final room reveal!
+I’m so excited to finally show you my One Room Challenge final dining room makeover reveal!
 It’s week six of the challenge, and it’s finally all come together -be sure to check out all the other final reveals of all the other guest bloggers this week too.

 I was inspired by Rustic Scandinavian Design, and wanted to make my dining room lighter, and brighter with a rustic touch.
 Here’s what the room looked like six weeks ago.